skybert/goliath/README.md

-# goliath - An colossal OIDC test bed
+# goliath - The humugously small OIDC & OAuth authorization server

-Standalone authorization server that implements a subset of OIDC and related OAuth2 specification.
-Useful for testing your OIDC enabled apps without setting up an actual IAM like Okta, Keycloak or Entra ID.
+Standalone authorization server that implements a subset of OIDC and related OAuth2 specifications.
+The goal is to make it useful for testing your OIDC enabled apps without setting up an actual IAM like Okta, Keycloak or Entra ID.

 # Usage